tableau/connector-plugin-sdk/docs/tdvt.md

 TDVT uses the 'Calcs' and 'Staples' tables.

 1. Start Tableau Desktop and connect to the 'Calcs' table using the connector you wish to test.
-   After you connect, right-click the datasource in the top left 'Data' tab and select 'Add to Saved Datasources'.
+   After you connect, right-click the datasource in the top left 'Data' tab and select 'Add to Saved Datasources' (make sure you right-click the datasource through a workbook sheet, rather than from the data source panel).
    Save this in the 'tdvt/tds' directory.
    Name this file 'cast_calcs.\*.tds' or 'Staples.\*.tds' where \* represents your TDVT config name.
    For example 'cast_calcs.mydb.tds'.